templaza/plazart/README.md

 *** Changelog ***

+03/14/2016

+	Update Child Template: You can change the files in the folder "templates" and these files are still kept when you update the template.
+	Update option save layout ajax

 01/13/16 - 4.9

     [bug fixed] Fixed error: Can't save data of custom html type when create new row in layout builder.